russelljjarvis/teiili/docs/scripts/Tools.rst

 sorting
 -------
+To understand the structure in spiking activity of a network or more specifically the structure in the spike rasterplots of a neuronal population we need to sort the neuronal indicies.
+But also if we want to understand the strucuture of a learned weight matrix we need to be able to sort this matrix.
-To understand the structure of in the rasterplots but also in the learned weight matrices, we need to sort the weight matrices according to some similarity measure, such as euclidean distance.
+This set of tools allows the user to sort a given weight matrix according to some similarity measure, such as euclidean distance.
+The class returns a list of permutated indices which can be used to sort a spike rasterplot or the weight matrix itself, before it is being displayed.
 However, the sorting algorithm is completely agnostic to the similarity measure.
 It connects each node with maximum two edges and constructs a directed graph.
 This is similar to the travelling salesman problem.